 When a student enters college, their financial aid information is considered protected information under FERPA (Family Educational Rights and Privacy Act).
 However, a student can designate a parent or other third party to be able to access the UMW system to view the student’s financial aid award and requirement status.
 The sign up is available through myUMW’s Eagle Gateway.
 Instructions for delegated access sign-up are contained in the award letter guide that accompanied your award letter.
 Without student consent, Financial Aid representatives are unable to speak to parents or other third parties regarding the student’s financial aid award and requirements.

-Current estimated costs for 2016-2017 can be found on our Financial Aid website.
+Current costs for 2017-2018 can be found on our Financial Aid website.

 I made a mistake on my FAFSA and have updated the information.
 Will this change my financial aid eligibility?